FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 1. Turn on the laptop computer.
 2. When the computer is finished booting up, turn on the guava easyCyte HT System.
 The power switch is located half-way up on the right side at the back of the instrument.
 3. Start guavaSoft Software (v3.4) by double-clicking the guavaSoft application icon on the desktop.
+4. SIGN the logbook next to the computer, adding the date, user name and steps performed (calibration, cleaning, running coral samples)

 #### System prime